kiosc-france/teleport/rfd/0156-notifications.md

 Each user will have a unique `NotificationState` item for every notification they have interacted with.

-This will keep track of whether the user has viewed (clicked on) or dismissed the notification.
+This will keep track of whether the user has clicked on (ie. interacted with) or dismissed the notification.

 These will be stored per user per notification in the backend under `/notification/states/<auth connector>/<username>/<notification id>`